Roberto Silva Renard: Assassination attempt

 Among the dead at the Santa María massacre was Manuel Vaca, a Spanish immigrant worker.
 His half-brother, Antonio Ramón arrived in Chile from Argentina decided to seek revenge.
 Ramón finally took action seven years later and bought a dagger and some strychnine.

-He found General Silva Renard walking alone to his office, on December 14, 1914, and stabbed him seven times on his back and head.
+He found Renard walking alone to his office, on December 14, 1914, and stabbed him seven times on his back and head.
 The General started shouting “Murderer!
 Murderer!” and several passersby came to his help.
 Ramón, in turn, stopped the attack and tried to run away, only to be captured by an off-duty prison guard.
 When Ramón saw himself surrounded and all escapes blocked, he drank the bottle of strychnine he was carrying, but vomited most of it and was unharmed.
 Once in custody, Ramón vehemently denied other parties' involvement in the assassination, while the worker's organizations held public campaigns to raise money for his defense.
 He was eventually sentenced to five years in prison.

 Aftermath

-General Silva Renard survived the attack, but suffered permanent effects from the injuries: he lost all movement on half of his face, became blind, and was mostly an invalid until his death in 1920.
+Renard survived the attack, but suffered permanent effects from the injuries: he lost all movement on half of his face, became blind, and was mostly an invalid until his death in 1920.
 Ramón was released in 1919 and all trace of him was lost after his release.

 Silva Renard lived his last days in Viña del Mar where he died in 1920.
 His remains were buried with full honors at the General Cemetery of Santiago.
 He was honored post-mortem by giving his name to the Artillery Regiment Nº 3 stationed in Concepción.
 In 2007, his name was removed as part of the 100th anniversary remembrance events of the Santa María School massacres.